-- If the leaves come into contact with a hot windowpane’s glass, they may incur spots.
+- If the leaves come into contact with hot windowsills, they may incur spots.

 - Move the plant indoors during the frosty weather conditions during winter.

-- Keep the plant in the shade of curtains if the temperature is too much to handle.
+- Keep the plant in the shade of curtains if the temperature is too high.

-- During frosty conditions, place a heating pad beneath the pot to keep it warm.
+- Place a heating pad beneath the pot during frosty conditions to keep it warm.

 6. Low Humidity